Verbaflo Raises $7 Million to Accelerate AI-Powered Leasing Automation | Known More

 2016–2019: Deep Learning Changes Everything

-- 2016 – DeepMind unveiled WaveNet, a generative model that produced raw audio waveforms sample by sample.
-It captured the subtle nuances of speech, intonation, breath, articulation and significantly raised the bar for voice quality8.
+• 2016 – DeepMind unveiled WaveNet, a generative model that produced raw audio waveforms sample by sample.
+It captured the subtle nuances of speech, intonation, breath, articulation and significantly raised the bar for voice quality.

 Neural voices performed text.
 For the first time, machines could match a human’s rhythm, pitch, and tone.
 It was a synthetic voice and presence.